Morocco: Migration and Transnational Identity

 - SIT Study Abroad Gear

-Students live with middle and working class families in Rabat for seven weeks.
-Homestay families are located in the city's 17th century medina, a captivating and historic area of Rabat with an original and independent architectural style.
+Students live with middle- and working-class families in Rabat for seven weeks.
+Homestay families are located in the city's seventeenth-century medina, a captivating and historic area of Rabat with an original and independent architectural style.

 The homestay in Rabat is coordinated by the program's host institution, the Center for Cross Cultural Learning (CCCL), which has been collaborating with homestay families for more than a decade.